 - Eat Ice Cream from the ice cream truck

 - Go on a boat ride

 - Open a lemonade stand.
 Don’t like lemonade?
-No problem; you can sell fruit punch, iced tea or any drink of your choice.
+No problem; you can sell fruit punch, iced tea, or any drink you choose.

 - Run through the sprinklers.

 - Have a driveway car wash.
 Make signs and offer to wash cars that pass by.

 - On summer nights, you might be able to see more stars in the sky.
 It can be a great time to learn about constellations and try to spot shooting stars.